aimclub/Fedot.Industrial/docs/dev_guide/kernel_learning_benchmark_runbook.md

 ```

 Do not import `experiments_api` from `fedot_ind.core.kernel_learning.__init__`: it intentionally depends
-on `benchmark.v2` and should stay out of the lightweight estimator import path.
+on `benchmark.industrial` and should stay out of the lightweight estimator import path.

 ## Stage 1: Kernel Learning On UCR